CarlTimms/Data-Vault-Example-Northwind/README.md

 ### Purpose

-The objective of this project is to develop an easiily accessible example data warehouse illustrating how to model the well-known Northwind sample database using the Data Vault methodology.
+The objective of this project is to develop an easily accessible example data warehouse illustrating how to model the well-known Northwind sample database using the Data Vault methodology.

 I intend the repository to mostly be of use to new Data Vault practitioners, providing a convenient option for hands-on experimentation.
 Hopefully it helps join a few dots on the somewhat steep learning curve that comes with Data Vault modelling.